-Sales and Use Tax Base: Cal Cities supports modernization to the sales tax through measures that would either broaden the tax base on goods, which includes reviewing existing exemptions on certain goods and expanding to digital forms of goods that are otherwise taxed, and expanding the sales tax base to services, such as those commonly taxed in other states.
-Specific proposals in these areas should be carefully reviewed so that the impacts of any changes are fully understood.
+- Sales and Use Tax Base: Cal Cities supports modernization to the sales tax through measures that would either broaden the tax base on goods, which includes reviewing existing exemptions on certain goods and expanding to digital forms of goods that are otherwise taxed, and expanding the sales tax base to services, such as those commonly taxed in other states.
+Specific proposals in these areas should be carefully reviewed so that the impacts of any changes are fully understood. - Sales Tax Sourcing Rules: Support as Cal Cities policy that point of sale (situs) is where the customer receives the product.
+Specific proposals in this area should be carefully reviewed so that the impacts of any changes are fully understood.